St Luke's Church, Farnworth: Interior

 The octagonal font is made from local sandstone.
 It has been dated to around 1280.
 It was placed on a circular plinth during the 1894–95 restoration.
 The altar is made from wood taken from the rood screen which was taken down at the Reformation.
 The screen under the tower arch dates from the 17th century.
 A pew behind the pulpit is dated 1607.
 In the church are seven hatchments on the walls of the nave relating to the Bold family, dating from 1762 to 1840.
 The lectern and pulpit date from the 1894–95 restoration.
 The stained glass in the north aisle dated 1876 was made by Morris & Co. and depicts the scene of the fiery furnace in the book of Daniel.
 The glass in the east window is by Burlison and Grylls, dated 1891, and that in the west window and in the east window in the transept are by Shrigley and Hunt.
 In the chancel are memorials to John and Edward Atherton who died respectively in 1826 and 1820 showing a sarcophagus in relief which is by T. Franceys and Spence of Liverpool.
 On the south wall is a pink marble tablet to the memory of the scientist Ferdinand Hurter who died in 1898.

 In the Bold chapel, the communion table dates from the early 17th century.
 A sham book case in the chapel was formerly a concealed door dating from around 1810 which was originally in the library of Bold Hall.
 The monuments in the chapel are considered to be "one of the best collections in the county".
 The oldest is a crude effigy of a knight, probably Richard Bold, dating from around 1602.
 The others include memorials to another Richard Bold, who died in 1635, and his wife; to Richard Bold who died in 1704, which consists of a cartouche with cherubs; to Peter Bold who died in 1762 by B. Bromfield of Liverpool; and to Anna Maria Bold, who died in 1813, by G. Bullock.
-The memorial to Peter Patten Bold, dated 1822 and signed by Francis Chantry is in white marble and depicts a woman kneeling over a pedestal.
+The memorial to Peter Patten Bold, dated 1822 and signed by Francis Chantrey is in white marble and depicts a woman kneeling over a pedestal.
 The memorial to Mary, Princess Sapieha (1795–1824) who died from tuberculosis only 2 years after her marriage, was made in Rome by Pietro Tenerani.
 Behind the altar is a white effigy to the memory of Alice Houghton, dated 1852.
 The organ was built by Peter Concaher and in 1986 it was restored by Reeves.
 There is a ring of six bells which were cast in 1956 by John Taylor and Company.